ezra-obiwale/JQuery-HTML5-Drag-Drop/README.md

   Values may be any of `none`, `move`, `copy` and `link`

 - **effectAllowed** *(string)*
-  Provides all types of operations possible
+  Provides all types of operations possible.

   Values may be any of `none`, `move`, `copy`, `link`, `copyMove`, `copyLink`, `linkMove`, and `all`

 - **sortable** *(boolean)*